codeandcoffeelb/codeandcoffeelb.github.io/_posts/challenges/2016-02-26-write-a-scripting-language.md

 Writing your own scripting language is a fun challenge and a good exercise.
 If you ever wanted to write your own "perfect" language, now's your chance!

-Examples of some scripting lagnauges:
+Examples of some scripting languages:
    - Bash
    - Python
    - Javascript